lamplightdev/aeon/README.md

 # aeon

-> A lean date picker for when
+> A lean date picker that can be used anywhere

 - **No dependencies** - a standalone vanilla JS web component
 - **Small** - 3.5kb gzipped (2.8kb brotli)